coderedcorp/cr/CONTRIBUTING.md

 The Azure Pipeline will generate python packages (source dist, wheel) and binaries for Windows, macOS, and Linux.

-Download the dist artifact from the tagged release run of [the pipeline](https://dev.azure.com/coderedcorp/cr-github/_build?definitionId=17), and upload the files to GitHub when publishing a release.
+Download the dist artifact from the tagged release run of [the pipeline](https://dev.azure.com/coderedcorp/cr-github/_build?definitionId=17), sign them with our certificate (if applicable), and upload the files to GitHub when publishing a release.

 ### On PyPI